getslideapp/slate/source/includes/_changelog.md

 # Changelog

-## [Unreleased]
+## [2.5.2] - 2019-03-05

 #### Added
-- Token endpoint for users to list, create and delete their tokens
+- Token endpoint for users to list, create and delete their tokens.
-- Pagination added to the `GET /admin/users/` endpoint
+- Pagination added to the `GET /admin/users/` endpoint.

+#### Fixed
+- Fixed a bug preventing the card confirm 3ds page from displaying.

 ## [2.5.0] - 2019-01-28